Mathics3/mathics-development-guide/docs/extending/code-overview/evaluation.rst

 * Flatten extpressions involving nested functions if the ``Flat`` attribute was found in ``Head``
 * Sort leaves if the ``Orderless`` attribute was found in ``Head``

-Update evaluation timestamp
+Compute evaluation timestamp
 ---------------------------

-update timestamp in a expression cache.
-This may invalidate and rebuild the expression cache.
+Compute timestamp in a expression cache.
+This may lead to invalidation and rebuild the expression cache elsewhere.

 Search for a Rule in ``Head`` to apply
 --------------------------------------